A neW Inferno

 Documentary SHORT i 9 min i usa i 2023 i english i color

-Winner : UTV BEST DOCUMENTARY Official Selection: Indie Film Fest I Flagstaff International Film Festival
+Winner : UTV BEST DOCUMENTARY Official Selection: Indie Film Fest I FIFF

 Follow Shela Yu's transformative process, as she paints the city in vibrant colors, adding beauty to city landscapes that shapes a unique identity.
 Her artistic vision remedies the homogenization of place, allowing each corner of the city to tell its own story through her elaborate brushstrokes and thoughtful compositions.
 As she works, the once dull urban environment transforms into a tapestry of colors and emotions, inviting residents and visitors alike to immerse themselves in a renewed sense of community and connection to their surroundings.
 With each stroke, Shela not only enhances the visual appeal of the city but also sparks conversations about culture, identity, and the importance of preserving the individuality of every neighborhood.